warrenphilly/ChatGPT-Clone/README.md

 Then ask A.N.N-i anything

-to use, you will require an API key from openAI(this is free) and an .env file in your env file, say=ve your api key in the enviroment variable "API_KEY".
+to use, you will require an API key from openAI(this is free) and an .env file.
+In your env file, save your api key in the enviroment variable "API_KEY".
 Save your ".env" file in the "server" folder